 Problem #2 – Deadly ErrorsWhether it’s a button presser, the klutz tripping over a power cable, or simply someone who accidentally wipes out a bunch of data, human error is a big cause of IT disasters.
 That doesn’t happen you say.
 Well, what about the famous Amazon Web Services outage in 2017 that knocked offline websites, apps and Internet of Things gadgets relying on the technology.
 Caused by human error affected around 148,213 websites and took over five hours to resolve.
 Is Employee Data Security Training Essential? >>>

 Problem #3 – Cyber-security tricksHave you heard about the recent WannaCry and Petya ransomware attacks that affected companies like NHS?
 Targeting out-of-date IT systems, the hackers exploited system vulnerabilities encrypting data and demanding ransom.
 What’s worse, the patch that could have prevented the WannaCry attack was released 59 days before the outbreak occurred, and, in many cases businesses with no back up systems have never fully recovered their data, even after paying the ransom.
 Putting IT in Security: Are Your Systems Secure? >>>

-Disaster recovery involves putting security measures in place to help an organisation maintain or quickly resume mission-critical functions from the effects of potentially ‘disastrous’ events, hardware failures, natural disasters and cyber-attacks.
+What is disaster recovery?Disaster recovery involves putting security measures in place to help an organisation maintain or quickly resume mission-critical functions from the effects of potentially ‘disastrous’ events, hardware failures, natural disasters and cyber-attacks.

-Ultimately, three things are absolutely vital to assuring sound disaster recovery strategy:
+What should disaster recovery plan include?Ultimately, three things are absolutely vital to assuring sound disaster recovery strategy:

 Review your existing infrastructureYou might think ‘it does the job for now’, but a legacy server and infrastructure poses major threats which can cause downtime, data loss and more.